merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/08_Warehousees.md

 #### Areas

 This tab appears when you set the following configuration options: Admin panel: System -> Configuration -> Catalog -> Warehouses -> Mode -> Single -> Delivery Method -> Assigned Areas -> Save Config.
 Some of the information in this table is similar to that contained in the Origin table.
-The difference is that the system uses these data (Areas table data ) to assign a customer to the warehouse.
+The difference is that the system uses this data (Areas table data ) to assign a customer to the warehouse.

 #### Products